COST GUIDES

 It's important that you have your hot water cylinder installed by a professional who knows what they're doing, for both safety and to ensure that you validate your warranty.

-While many different trades may possess the skills to install your unvented hot water cylinder – from plumbers to heating engineers and even some builders – you’ll need to make sure your installer has an Unvented G3 certificate.
+While many different tradespeople may have the skills to install your unvented hot water cylinder, from plumbers to heating engineers and even some builders, you'll need to make sure your installer has an Unvented G3 certificate.

-This certifies that your installer has the skills and training needed to fit this type of hot water system – and means they can self-certify that their work meets Building Regulations.
+This certifies that your installer has the skills and training needed to fit this type of hot water system.
+It also means they can self-certify that their work meets Building Regulations.

 Cost of replacing an unvented hot water cylinder